Online home of Philip Smith

-I am awaiting my consultation with the surgeon.
-There is a 5-to-6 month waiting period.
-To get ahead of the game, I have been researching the surgical options on the Internet.
-They do not look promising.
+I awaited my consultation with the surgeon.
+There was a 5-to-6 month waiting period.
+To get ahead of the game, I researched the surgical options on the Internet.
+They did not look promising.
 As far as I have been able to determine, the main option involves reshaping the stomach by bending it around the lower esophagus.
 This surgery is non-reversible and it is not guaranteed to work well or even at all.
 It does not look like a good option to me, but what do I know, really.
-I will wait to hear from the surgeon, but I will conduct more research before I do in order to be better prepared with some good questions.
+I waited to hear from the surgeon, but I conducted more research in order to be better prepared with some good questions.

-In the meantime, my night-time reflux is as bad as ever.
-I wake up at 1-2 hour intervals through the night, every night.
-I continue with my bland diet and my exercise regime.
-I did have another reflux ‘holiday’ recently, when I got a cold, but that is gone now and the symptoms have returned.
-Someone suggested I try something called slippery elm and I plan to do so in the near future.
-I am not optimistic that it is a miracle cure, but it seems to be worth a try.
+My night-time reflux was as bad as ever.
+I woke up at 1-2 hour intervals through the night, every night.
+I continued with my bland diet and my exercise regime.
+I did have another reflux ‘holiday’, when I got a cold, but that is gone now and the symptoms have returned.
+Someone suggested I try something called slippery elm and I did so, but it had no effect.
 Strangely enough, WebMD on the Internet says it can also be taken by mouth to cause an abortion!

 This web site is developed and maintained by Philip Smith